Code-Institute-Submissions/adopt-dont-shop-MS1/README.md

 * A four page site navigated using the Nav Bar on large device screens, or a hamburger menu on medium and smaller devices.
 * A page displaying multiple cards containing buttons which allow the user to visit external websites.
 * Social media links are easily accessible in the footer for the user.
+* Nav bar is fixed on devices smaller than desktop, to ensure easy access to menu options.

 ### Features Left To Be Implemented

+* The form needs to be fully functional and know what to do with the data, this will come further into the course.

 ## Technologies Used